 By appearance, there is no built-in RGB light, but rather an RGB light header for some rainbow-like color effects on your PC.
-The aesthetics of this motherboard come from its black PCB, which has a gray colored circuit board that comes out of the edges and joins in the socket.
+The aesthetics of this motherboard come from its black PCB, which has a gray-colored circuit board that comes out of the edges and joints in the socket.

 Those who like to have more powerful hardware can go for the Aorus B450, but those who are budget conscious can go for this option.